Max Josef Metzger: Work

-Pacificism and Esperanto

-In 1916 Metzger published Frieden auf Erden (Peace on Earth), a pamphlet urging an end to war.
-He moved to Graz, Austria where he became secretary to the Catholic League of the Cross of Austria, an organization involved in educating people about the dangers of alcoholism.
-In 1918 he established the secular institute, the Mission Society of the White Cross.
+With the permission of his local bishop Metzger moved to Graz, where he heard lectures on law and political science.
+In 1916 he published Frieden auf Erden ("Peace on Earth"), a pamphlet urging an end to war.
+He became secretary to the Catholic League of the Cross of Austria, an organization involved in educating people about the dangers of alcoholism.
+In 1918 he established the mission society of the "White Cross" a community, whose members strived for a life following the evangelical counsels.
+However, Metzger was not in a position to obtain episcopal recognition for the about 20 members.

 Metzger was also involved in establishing the German Catholics’ Peace Association which used Esperanto in its international contacts from 1918.
 In 1920 Metzger founded "Internacio Katolika" (IKA).
 From 1921 to 1924 Metzger edited the Esperanto magazine, Katolika Mondo (Catholic World), in Graz.

-In 1920 met with Pope Benedict XV, who encouraged him to work for disarmament in Europe.
-Strongly advocating the ecumenical idea of peace he soon became known as a leading German pacifist and Esperantist.
+In 1920 Metzger was admitted to a private audience with Pope Benedict XV, who encouraged him to work for disarmament in Europe.
+Strongly advocating the ecumenical idea of peace Metzger soon became known as a leading German pacifist and Esperantist.

-In 1926 he re-located to Meiningen, where he and his community (now known as the Society of Christ the King) had been invited to staff and manage the Catholic Charities facility.
+The foundation of numerous associations brought Metzger into conflict with the ordinariate in Graz who were particularly offended by the fact that he had undertaken these foundations without official permission and by Metzger's alleged "closeness to communism".
+Due to the conflict, Metzger eventually left Styria in 1927.
+He re-located to Meiningen in Germany, where he and the community, now called the Society of Christ the King, had been invited to staff and manage the Catholic Charities facility.

-In 1938, Metzger founded the "Una Sancta Brotherhood" a group devoted to the re-unification of the Lutheran and Catholic churches.
+In 1938, Metzger founded the brotherhood Una Sancta, a group devoted to the re-unification of Roman Catholics and Lutherans.